BusaidiEssa/AI-Chatbot/README.md

    VITE_API_URL=http://localhost:5000/api
    ```

-   Alternatively, you can hardcode the API URL in your frontend code:
+   Alternatively, you can hardcode the API URL in your frontend code(NOT RECOMMENDED):
    ```javascript
    axios.post('http://localhost:5000/api/chat', {...})
    ```